digego/extempore/docs/memory.rst

 So why does ``print_num_cats3`` print such a weird (on my machine:
 4555984976 cats!) answer?
-Well, it's because we're trying to print it as an ``i64`` *value* (using ``%lld`` in the ``printf`` format string), but it's not an ``i64`` value—it's the *address* of a memory location where an ``i64`` value is located.
+Well, it's because we're trying to print it as an ``i64`` *value* (using ``%lld`` in the ``printf`` format string), but it's not an ``i64`` value---it's the *address* of a memory location where an ``i64`` value is located.
 On a 64-bit system (such as the laptop I'm writing this blog post on) the pointers *are* actually 64-bit integers, because an integer is a pretty sensible way to store an address.

-Incidentally, this is one of the key benefits (and driving forces behind) the switch from 32 to 64 bit architectures—the need for more memory addresses.
+Incidentally, this is one of the key benefits (and driving forces behind) the switch from 32 to 64 bit architectures---the need for more memory addresses.
 If a pointer is a 32 bit integer, then you can only 'address' about 4.3 billion (2:sup:`32`) different memory locations.
 This might seem like a lot, but as more and more computers came with